Multi-species optically addressable spin defects in a van der Waals material: hBN powder samples

 \subsection{Sample preparation}

-The experiments reported in Figs.\,1, 4 and 5 of the main text used hBN nanopowder sourced from Graphene Supermarket (BN Ultrafine Powder), which has a specified purity of 99.0\%.
+The hBN powders used in this work were sourced from Graphene Supermarket (BN Ultrafine Powder), with a specified purity of 99.0\%.
 Two batches of powder nominally identical but purchased at different times were used: `Powder 1' was purchased in 2022 whereas `Powder 2' was purchased in 2017.
 The as-received powders were electron irradiated with a beam energy of 2\,MeV and a variable dose between $1\times10^{18}$\,cm$^{-2}$ and $5\times10^{18}$~cm$^{-2}$.
 No annealing or further processing was performed.
-The experiments reported in Fig.~1 used Powder~1 with a dose of $2\times10^{18}$\,cm$^{-2}$, whereas the experiments reported in Fig.~4 and Fig.~5 used Powder~2 with a dose of $1\times10^{18}$\,cm$^{-2}$.
+The experiments reported in Fig.~1 used Powder~1 with a dose of $2\times10^{18}$\,cm$^{-2}$, whereas the experiments reported in Fig.~\ref{FigSI_dual_FeGaTe} used Powder~2 with a dose of $1\times10^{18}$\,cm$^{-2}$.

 To form thin films of the hBN powders, the powder was suspended in isopropyl alcohol (IPA) at a concentration of 20\,mg/mL and sonicated for 30\,min using a horn-sonicator.
-The sediment from the suspension was drawn using a pipette then drop-cast on a glass coverslip, generally forming a relatively continuous film as shown in Fig.~\ref{FigSI_powder_films}(a,b).
+The sediment from the suspension was drawn using a pipette then drop-cast on a glass coverslip or directly onto the PCB, generally forming a relatively continuous film as shown in Fig.~\ref{FigSI_powder_films}(a,b).
 Although individual flakes have a thickness of $\lesssim10$\,nm and a lateral size of $\sim100$\,nm~\cite{Robertson2023}, a scanning electron microscopy image [Fig.~\ref{FigSI_powder_films}(c)] reveals aggregates with a size of $\sim1\,\upmu$m.
 To estimate the thickness of the films, we cleaved the coverslip across the film and inspected the cross-section using an optical microscope [Fig.~\ref{FigSI_powder_films}(d)], indicating a typical film thickness of a few micrometers.